Controlling Birds Around Farm Buildings

 Partial funding for this fact sheet was provided by the Wild Resource Conservation Fund.

-Margaret C. Brittingham, associate professor of wildlife resources, and Shannon T. Falker, assistant wildlife extension specialist
+Margaret C. Brittingham, professor of wildlife resources, and Shannon T. Falker, assistant wildlife extension specialist.

 TitleControlling Birds Around Farm Buildings